 You, like every parent, want great photos of your family and kids (if I had a dollar for everytime I heard “I just need ONE good one!”…).
 You hire a professional photographer for the annual family shoot for this very reason.
 As part of the planning, you buy new outfits, schedule haircuts, stalk the weather forecast, and bribe your kids with toys and candy if they do a good job taking pictures.
 You put a LOT of pressure on yourself.

 1. Leave the stress in the parking lot.
 There’s a lot of planning and build-up leading up to a shoot, but let it end in the parking lot.
-Once you’re at the park or wherever you’re shooting, take a few deep breaths, let the stress go, and focus on being in the moment with your family.
-Realize that through the hustle and bustle of your busy lives, this might be the first time in a while that you’re all together as a family, spending time outdoors, disconnected from work and screens and distractions.
+Once you’re at the shoot, take a few deep breaths, let the stress go, and focus on being in the moment with your family.
+Realize that through the hustle and bustle of your busy lives, this might be the first time in a while that you’re all together as a family, spending time outdoors or together at home, disconnected from work and screens and distractions.
 If you’re like my family, that doesn’t happen as much as we would like!
-Embrace the hour for what it is – quality with each other and a chance to capture the love between you.
+Embrace the hour for what it is – quality time with each other, a chance to connect and have fun, and capture the love between you.

 2. Stop directing your kids.
 So many parents want to “help” me take pictures by telling (or shouting) at their kids to “sit still!”, “look at the camera!”, “smile at Erin!”.
 They bribe in desperation (“remember you get a treat after this!”) if kids would just cooperate.
 It never works.
 In almost 2 decades of family photography this has never worked.
 Directing kids only succeeds in frustrating the parents and kids alike.
 Of course you can parent (console them if they take a tumble or are nervous, stop to change diapers or get them a snack) but where the shoot is concerned – surrender control and hand me the reins.
 I’ll walk you through the whole thing.

 3. Take my approach and play play play.
 I don’t direct!
 Instead I work through a list of games, and play.
 I’ll ask the kids to tickle mom, or run and chase Dad.
 I ask the toddler to see if “something is stuck in Mom’s nose” (the child looks up and smiles at mom, who smiles back at him – the mama kiddo shot).
 We pretend one child is peanut butter and the other child jelly, and I ask if they could stick together (they giggle and squish together – this is the sibling shot).
 I’ll have the parents sit on a blanket and have the kids hide behind me.
 On the count of three they have to run over and give bear hugs to mom and dad (this becomes the seated family shot).
 I stand in front of the child and ask them to yell boogers as loud as they can (they light up and laugh – their individual portrait).
 See how that works?
-My approach technically stems from some little white lies and manipulation, but it works so much better than boring, forced direction.
-Instead of asking your kids to act like you, act like your kids and play.
+My sessions are about facilitating real fun, because when kids (and grown-ups) are having real fun, they smile their genuine smiles and the photos are so much better than forced poses, and boring direction.
+The experience is painless too!
+Instead of asking kids to behave like grown ups, I ask the grown ups to behave like kids.

 4. Forget the camera.
 Forget about me.
 Pretty often I have the client that is laser-focused on the camera the entire session.
 They look constantly in my direction, and shift their body and face in ways they think are ideal for a good shot.
 I get it.
 You want to look good!
 We all do.
 But the “posing” doesn’t really make for the best photos.
 Instead turn your focus to your family.
 Joke around, heck flirt, with your spouse.
 How often do we pause on this parenting journey and actually look at our spouse?!
 Hug and kiss your kiddos.
 Chase them.
 Throw them in the air.
 You know, things you do at home?!
 The more you connect with your family, and lose yourself in your love for them (cheesy but true), the more I can photograph the best parts of your family.
 The images that result are so much more beautiful than a “look” you could compose for the camera.